 Will the hybrid fitness model last after the pandemic?

 Signs point to yes.
 Again, people can’t just return the hundreds—maybe thousands—of dollars worth of fitness equipment they already purchased.
 And with more companies adopting a hybrid model, a mix of working from the office and at home, fitness companies will need to follow suit.
 “People used to come to the studio before or after work because it was on their way,” says Byun.
 But now, even those excited to sweat in a studio may find it harder to justify a 30-minute fitness commute when they’ve got everything they need at home.
-Related: Here's why gym owner Nicole Carlile considers her branded app a form of lockdown insurance.
+Related: Here's why gym owner Nicole Carlile considers her business app a form of lockdown insurance.

 How to embrace a hybrid fitness model for your business